-- 2. the status of the Signatory's forthcoming Event(s) as a qualifying event for the Olympic Games or Paralympic Games will be lost; and - f. (where the Signatory is an organization outside of the Olympic Movement, not recognized by the International Olympic Committee, and maintains its Signatory status under the applicable WADA policy) the Signatory's status as a Signatory to the Code will be terminated, without any entitlement to reimbursement of any fees paid for such status. - B.2.3.
-If the Signatory has not fully satisfied the conditions for Reinstatement twenty-four (24) months after the Signatory Consequences set out at Article B.2.1 are imposed (or such other period as WADA or, if disputed, CAS may specify), then the following further Signatory Consequences will also apply: - a. (where the Signatory is a National Anti-Doping Organization or a National Olympic Committee acting as a National Anti-Doping Organization) the Athletes and Athlete Support Personnel representing that country or representing the National Olympic Committee, National Paralympic Committee, or National Federation of that country\ will be excluded (subject to Article 10.2.6) from participation in or attendance at the next edition of the Olympic Games and Paralympic Games (summer or winter, as applicable) and/or World Championships or until Reinstatement (whichever is longer); and - b. (c)(where the Signatory is an International Federation) the following-PersonsAthletes and Athlete Support Personnel participating in the Signatory's sport (or in one or more disciplines of that sport) will be excluded from participation in or attendance at the Olympic Games and Paralympic Games and/or any other multi-sport Event for the next edition of that Event (summer or winter, where relevant) or until Reinstatement (whichever is longer): the International-Federation's Representatives, as well as the Athletes and Athlete Support-Personnel participating in its sport (or in one or more disciplines of that sport); and
+- 2. (f)(if the Signatory is a Major Event Organization) there will be Special Monitoring or Supervision or Takeover of its Anti-Doping Program by an Approved Third Party, at the Signatory'sexpense, at the next edition of itsEvent.the Signatory's Representatives will be excluded from participation in or attendance at the next edition of the regional and/or continental multisport Events and/or the Olympic Games and Paralympic Games (summer or winter, where relevant) or until Reinstatement (whichever is longer); - e. (where the Signatory is a Major Event Organization): - 1. the Signatory will have any funding and/or other benefits of recognition by the International Olympic Committee or membership of the International Paralympic Committee or recognition by or membership of any other Signatory suspendeduntil it is Reinstated (and then it shall still not be able to receive any funding or other benefits retrospectively for the period prior to Reinstatement); and - 2. the status of the Signatory's forthcoming Event(s)as a qualifying event for the Olympic Games or Paralympic Games will be lost; and - f. (where the Signatory is an organization outside of the Olympic Movement, not recognized by the International Olympic Committee, and maintains its Signatory status under the applicable WADA policy) the Signatory's status as a Signatory to the Code will be terminated, without any entitlement to reimbursement of any fees paid for such status. - B.2.3.
+B.2.2If the Signatory has not fully satisfied the conditions for Reinstatement twelvetwenty-four (24) months after the consequences Signatory Consequences set out at paragraphArticle B.2.1 are imposed (or such other period as WADA - or, if disputed, CAS - may specify), then the following further consequences Signatory Consequences will also apply:

+(a)the Signatory's Representatives will be ineligible to sit as members of the boards or committees or other bodies of any Signatory (or its members) or association of Signatories until the non-compliant Signatory is Reinstated or forfour years (whichever is longer);

+(b)(where the Signatory is a National Anti-Doping Organization or a National a.
+Olympic Committee acting as a National Anti-Doping Organization) the followingPersonsAthletes and Athlete Support Personnel representing that country or representing the National Olympic Committee, National Paralympic Committee, or National Federation of that country will be excluded (subject to Article 10.2.6) from participation in or attendance at the next edition of the Olympic Games and Paralympic Games (summer or winter, as applicable) and/or World Championships or until Reinstatement (whichever is longer); theRepresentativesof theNational Olympic CommitteeandNational Paralympic Committeeof theSignatory'scountry, and (subject to Article 11.2.6) the Athletes and Athlete Support Personnel representing that country or representing the National Olympic Committee, National Paralympic Committee, or National Federation of that country; and

+(where Signatory International Federation) b. the is an the followingPersonsAthletes and Athlete Support Personnel participating in the Signatory's sport (or in one or more disciplines of that sport) will be excluded from participation in or attendance at the Olympic Games and Paralympic Games and/or any other multi-sport Event for the next edition of that Event (summer or winter, where relevant) or until Reinstatement (whichever is longer): the International Federation's Representatives, as well as the Athletes and Athlete Support Personnel participating in its sport (or in one or more disciplines of that sport); and